-Florida sheriff says he won't resign amid questions about school shooting response
+Governor orders investigation of response to Florida shooting

-(CNN)Broward County Sheriff Scott Israel says he's not stepping down amid criticism of his department's response to the deadly shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+(CNN)Florida Gov. Rick Scott on Sunday ordered an investigation into the response to the deadly shooting two weeks ago at Marjory Stoneman Douglas High School "for there to be full accountability."

+Scott directed the Florida Department of Law Enforcement to "immediately investigate the law enforcement response," according to a statement, amid growing criticism of how the Broward County Sheriff's Office handled the shooting in Parkland on February 14.

+In a statement, Broward County Sheriff Scott Israel said his department "will fully cooperate" with the probe, "as we believe in full transparency and accountability."

+Florida Speaker of the House Richard Corcoran and dozens of lawmakers have called on Scott to suspend Israel for "incompetence and dereliction of duty."
+Scott didn't say in his statement that he would suspend Israel, but said he will continue to review the matter.
+The governor said he has spoken to Corcoran regularly since the shooting, "and like me he wants the families to have answers and for there to be full accountability."

+"That's what the victims and their families deserve," the governor said in the statement.

-Israel's declaration comes after a Florida state representative called on Gov. Rick Scott to remove Israel from his post for his deputies' "incomprehensible inaction" during the massacre.
+Earlier Sunday, Israel said he will not step down.
+Florida state representative Bill Hager wrote a letter to Scott the day before, asking the governor to remove Israel from his post for his deputies' "incomprehensible inaction" during the massacre, according to Hager's office.

-An investigation "by Sheriff Israel will do nothing to bring back the 17 victims," Bill Hager said in a letter to the governor, referring to the students and teachers confessed shooter, Nikolas Cruz, killed.
+An investigation "by Sheriff Israel will do nothing to bring back the 17 victims," that confessed shooter Nikolas Cruz killed, Hager wrote.

-"The Sheriff was or should have been aware of the threat Cruz presented to his community and chose to ignore it," Hager claims.

-He's referring to a long history of warnings and tips to the sheriff's office over the past decade, including ones suggesting Cruz had fire arms and was planning a school shooting.
+"The Sheriff was or should have been aware of the threat Cruz presented to his community and chose to ignore it," Hager wrote, referring to a long history of warnings and tips to the sheriff's office over the past decade, including ones suggesting Cruz had fire arms and was planning a school shooting.

-In his letter, Hager, a Republican, cites Florida statute 112.52, which he says gives Scott "removal authority for neglect of duty and incompetence."
+In his letter, Hager, a Republican, cited Florida statute 112.52, which he says gives Scott "removal authority for neglect of duty and incompetence."

-Israel dismisses Hager's accusations, telling CNN's Jake Tapper, "Of course I won't resign."
+Israel dismissed Hager's accusations, telling CNN's Jake Tapper, "Of course I won't resign."

 Hager's call for Israel's removal came after the armed school resource officer at Marjory Stoneman Douglas, Deputy Scot Peterson, resigned Thursday following his suspension amid accusations he did nothing to stop the massacre.